 Assistive Listening System

 An Assistive Listening System is available for the hearing impaired.
 It is a radio frequency system.
-Ear speakers or neck loops that can interface with your own hearing aid are both available, or users can plug in their own ear speakers.
+Ear speakers or neck loops that can interface with telecoil-equipped hearing aids or cochlear implants are available, or users can plug in their own ear speakers.
 Patrons using the Assistive Listening System can sit anywhere in the theatre.
-You can reserve an Assistive Listening System device in advance from the Box Office, at 904-355-ARTS (2787) or boxoffice@floridatheatre.com, or see the House Manager or an Usher for assistance on arrival.
+You can reserve an Assistive Listening System device in advance from the Box Office at 904.355.2787 or boxoffice@floridatheatre.com, or see the House Manager or an Usher for assistance on arrival.
 There is no additional charge for using the Assistive Listening System.

 Alternative Format Materials

-When printed programs are provided, large print programs are available upon request.
+When the Florida Theatre provides printed programs, large print programs are available upon request.
 There is no additional charge for requesting a large print program.

 Interpretive Services